wltrup/ColorExtensions/README.md

     public convenience init?(hexValueRGB: UInt32, alpha: CGFloat = 1.0)

     /// Creates an instance of UIColor in the RGB color space, given its
-    /// hexadecimal string representation (which does includes alpha).
+    /// hexadecimal string representation (which does include alpha).
     ///
     public convenience init?(hexStringRGBA: String)